 Such is the scale of many inner-city developments, they warrant investment in mobile connectivity solutions during construction.
 This will likely mean deploying Private Mobile Networks during construction and switching to public mobile networks once built.

-Private Mobile networks, simply put, are mobile networks built for localised areas and specific purposes and not connected to the publicly available Mobile Network Operators (e.g EE etc) .
-On a construction site they will provide private SIM to private SIM call connectivity and full access to the internet for broadband connectivity.
+Private Mobile Networks are built for localised areas and specific purposes.
+They are not connected to publicly available Mobile Network Operators.
+On a construction site, they will provide private SIM to private SIM call connectivity and full access to the internet for broadband connectivity.
 The network is built and managed for the user by solution providers like Vilicom.

-Those that are cloud-based are best, so minimal infrastructure is needed , and they can easily be reconfigured in line with coverage requirements.
-Having total network control on a large construction site would assure uninterrupted coverage for digitized technologies whilst also guaranteeing that health and safety regulations are adhered to.
+Those that are cloud-based are best, so minimal infrastructure is needed.
+They can easily be reconfigured in line with coverage requirements.
+Having total network control on a large construction site would assure uninterrupted coverage for digitised technologies whilst also guaranteeing that health and safety regulations are adhered to.

-Once a building project has been completed, reliable mobile connectivity is still needed, not only to attract would-be tenants, but to be prepared for the connectivity needs of its occupants and indeed for operating a smart building.
+Once a building project has been completed, reliable mobile connectivity is still needed.
+Not only to attract would-be tenants but to be prepared for the connectivity needs of its occupants and for operating a smart building.

-Manchester can catapult itself into a leading viable alternative to London and it will not be found lagging if it truly gets its connectivity right.
-The world is changing at pace and connectivity of things to people and things to other things is how this industrial revolution will be shaped.
-4G 5G (and future generations) are the enablement of this revolution and Manchester can be a leader here as it transforms its city.
+Manchester can catapult itself into a leading rival to London and it will not be found lagging if it truly gets its connectivity right.
+The world is changing at a pace and connectivity is how this industrial revolution will be shaped.
+4G and 5G (and future generations) are the enablements of this revolution and Manchester can be a leader here as it transforms its city.

-It will need to make these investments now, which requires different thinking from the private and public sectors, so that real estate for commercial and residential purposes is built with the occupiers experiences in mind, for as long as that infrastructure is in place.
-This takes vision and belief, but without a city wide ethos of digitization amongst those that are building this infrastructure of the future, it will miss this golden chance.
+It will need to make these investments now, which requires different thinking from the private and public sectors.
+This is so that real estate for commercial and residential purposes is built with the occupier's experiences in mind, for as long as that infrastructure is in place.
+This takes vision and belief.
+Without a city-wide ethos of digitisation amongst those that are building this infrastructure of the future, it will miss this golden chance.

-The ‘ levelling up’ agenda can be the springboard and Manchester will be working hard to build on this initiative.
+The ‘ Levelling Up Agenda’ can be the springboard and Manchester will be working hard to build on this initiative and become a true rival to London.
 If it gets this right, then it can truly be at the centre of this 4th industrial revolution, much like it was at the centre of the UK's first one in the early 19th century.